iezll1106/R_project/README.md

 # Overview

-In this Module02 "R Programming" Module, This application is a console-based C++ program that allows users to manage employee records, including personal and work-related details.
-This system will support functions like adding new employees, listing all employees, generating reports, and saving/loading data from a file.
+In this Module02 I did choose R Programming.
+This software will analyze employee salary data for the PGG office.
+It will load data from a spreadsheet, process and explore salaries, generate statistics, and visualize trends such as salary distribution by designation and gender.
+The script will use multiple R features such as dataframes, loops, lists, and control structures like case_when.
+Output will be printed to the console and optionally visualized using charts.

-The purpose of creating this software is to demonstrate basic skills in R Programming like it's installation.....
+The purpose of creating this software is to demonstrate basic skills in R Programming like it's installation (R and its packages), data manipulation, and visualization.
+The software will be used to analyze and visualize simple employee data, providing insights into salary distributions and trends.

 # Development Environment